ChenGiuseppe/PyMM/README.md

 ### calc_abs

-**calc_abs** is a program used to calculate the absorption spectrum of the perturbed QC.
+**calc_abs** is a program used to calculate the absorption spectrum of the perturbed QC [[3]](#formald-uv).
 After running the MD-PMM calculation you can obtain the absorption spectrum from the output files using:

 ```
 pymm calc_abs -dm dipmat -el eigvals.dat -ev eigvecs.npy -sigma [0.0003] -ot [abs_spectrum]